Young Man with a Horn (film): Plot

-Returning home Rick finds Amy torturing a piano concerto after failing her final exams.
+Returning home, Rick finds Amy torturing a piano concerto after failing her final exams.
 They immediately quarrel.
 The idea of trying school again is clearly less attractive to her than going to Paris with a new girlfriend to dabble at becoming a painter.
-She admits to Rick that she only married him because she hoped that some of his grounding in his own talent would rub off on her.
-Having returned to being a cold fish towards him, she rejects his attempts at comfort.
-The next night Rick goes to Art's funeral instead of attending a cocktail party Amy throws.
-He arrives home just as guests are leaving; she is drunk and angry at him for embarrassing her in front of her circle by not showing up.
+She admits to Rick that she only married him because she hoped some of his grounding in his own talent would rub off on her.
+Amy once again acts like a cold fish towards Rick and rejects his attempts at comfort.
+The next night, Rick goes to Art's funeral instead of attending a cocktail party Amy throws.
+He arrives home just as guests are leaving; Amy is drunk and angry at him for embarrassing her by not showing up.
 They argue viciously, then she introduces him to her new girlfriend.
-He tells Amy she is sick and should see a doctor, and leaves her.
+Rick tells Amy she is sick and should see a doctor, and leaves her.

-Unable to keep his fury pent up, and disgust at allowing himself to be stultified playing in a dance band, he immediately gets fired, then neglects even his own music.
+Unable to keep his fury pent up, and disgust at allowing himself to be stultified playing in a dance band, Rick immediately gets fired, then neglects even his own music.
 Broken, he descends deeper into the bottle.
-At a recording session with Smoke and Jo he plays erratically and loses control of his instrument trying to reach a magic note he has dreamed of.
+At a recording session with Smoke and Jo, he plays erratically and loses control of his instrument trying to reach a magic note he has dreamed of.
 He destroys his horn and drops out of sight, wandering around as a common rummy.
 One night he collapses in the street and a cab driver takes him to a sanitarium.
-It turns out he has pneumonia and is in danger of dying.
-Smoke has him transferred to a hospital, where he can be treated for both.
-Jo hurries to his side and helps him recover his health.
-He does, rediscovers his music, and finally is able to return her love.
+He is diagnosed with pneumonia and is near death.
+When Smoke has him transferred to a hospital, Jo hurries to his side and Rick magically recovers his health, rediscovers his music, and falls in love with her.